hrjayanth/Hadoop-Map-Reduce/ProblemStatement4/readme.md

 For each row
     Add the runs conceded by the bowler

-Output: bowler 	    total runs conceded
+Output: matchID		bowler 	    total runs conceded
 </pre>

 ## Output Logs